leejoonli/code-every-day/log.md

 ## Thoughts

 Moved on to another docker docs guide since I can't figure out the CORS issue.
 Figured out an authentication issue that I was having because of a single letter misspelling.
 Able to create a container and access local host and pushed to remote repository.
 Did a way overcomplicated OOP way of solving the problem.
 Forgot that there's a sorted() method which sorts the array so you can sort it, and then return the middle index.

+# Day 140 (7/8/2022)

+## Codewars

+Did a code challenge today.
+Given a list of list of integers return the difference.

+## Thoughts

+Could've done a simple one line return statement of summing the difference of a loop that uses the lists in the list but decided to create a class that returns the number of the initial passengers and the leaving passengers in the bus prompt.
+Then in the function, returned the difference.